 Growing Minds @ University ([email protected]) is a partnership between ASAP’s Growing Minds Farm to School Program, Dietetic Internship programs at Western Carolina University, Lenoir-Rhyne University, and Appalachian State University, Dietetic Internship preceptors, and Early Childhood Education programs.

-- Farm To School Education Project (quick view as .pdf)
+- About the Local Food and Farm to School Education Project (quick view as .pdf)